OLeather/java-3d-renderer/README.md

 # 3D Renderer

 Ever since I started to learn to code, I always had an ambitious dream to program a 3D game from scratch.
 After 11 years of learnng to code, I finally achieved that goal.
-This was my first attempt at a 3D renderer I made in java while in high school.
+This was my first attempt at a 3D renderer I made in Java while in high school.

-Why java?
+Why Java?
 It was the language I was most comfortable with at the time.
 C++ would have been a better choice, and I may re-implement the renderer in C++ on a future date.
 # Features

 ## Z-buffer